civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Sort order for governors in in status tab for blank entries
 Improved: Sort logic for listboxes
 Fixed: Sort order in NationalManager for turns until production is finished
-Added: New message for the distinction if a unit was cought or not in city investigation
+Added: New message for the distinction if a unit was caught or not in city investigation
 Fixed: Recalculation of military support after government change
 Added: Option to display the intersection of unit orders or the union of unit orders for an army